-20 Best Relaxing Casual Nintendo Switch Games To Play In 2022 - Gameranx
+32 Relaxing Casual Nintendo Switch Games to Play in 2023 - Gameranx

 Release Date: January 2020

-This is a visual novel with hints of high fantasy and the supernatural thrown in.
-You’re the barista at a Seattle café, but in this case, most of your latte sipping patrons include elves, orcs and dwarves.
+This visual novel has hints of high fantasy and the supernatural thrown in.
+You’re the barista at a Seattle café, but in this case, most of your latte-sipping patrons include elves, orcs, and dwarves.
 Its operating hours are also pretty unusual—have you ever seen somebody down a triple espresso at midnight?
 Aside from serving customers their preferred blend, your duties involve listening to their problems.
 Additionally, branching storylines pop up and are determined not through dialog choices, but by what beverage you make.
 There’s a demo on the eShop for those who are keen.

 #7 Slime Rancher